zhangyx1998/EEL5733/README.md

 1. The initialization of `Queue` uses `mmap` instead of `malloc`, making it accessible from any process.
 Please check it out at `lib/queue.c:35`.

-2. The lock structs are also initialized on `mmap` region instead of `malloc` region.
-I used `semaphore` instead of `mutex` for race synchronization.
-You can check it out at `lib/thread.c:117`.
+2. The lock variables are also initialized in `mmap` region instead of data section.
+	Both `mutex` and `semaphore` implementations are done in this submission, the default lock is _Unnamed Semaphore_ on Linux, and _Named Semaphore_ on MacOS.
+You can switch to `mutex` by running the following command:\
+	`make use_mutex.debug all`

-> P.S.
+> P.S.\
 > Support for unnamed semaphore was somehow broken on MacOS.
 After some
 > researches online, I switched to named semaphore specifically for MacOS.
 > [reference](https://stackoverflow.com/questions/1413785/sem-init-on-os-x)